department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/onboarding-schedule-template.md

     - Setup ZenHub for team

 ## Onboarding week
-- Monday
+- Day 1
-    - Onboarding meeting/Kickoff meeting
+    - Full team onboarding kickoff meeting
     - Engineering meeting
     - Design meeting
     - Product meeting
-- Tuesday
+- Day 2
     - Meeting to make sure the team is setup and ready for development
-    - Strategy and implementation meeting (discuss how we might integrate the project)
+    - Discovery & Logistics meeting (discuss how we might integrate the project)
-- Wednesday
+- Day 3
-    - Start support
+    - Frontend development Q&A
-    - Schedule times to meet with team
+    - Backend development Q&A

 ## Post onboarding
 Post onboarding should be determined by project and team experience.

-### Teams with experienc
+### Teams with experience
 - Assign Liaison
 - Slack support
 - Meetings if neccesary